opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.en.md

 #### Troubleshoot

-A `package` job might result in `FAILED` status.
+A `package` job might result in `FAILED` status , due to several reasons.
-Check the non-exhaustive list of causes below:
+Below is a list (non-exhaustive) with the most common causes:

 - The project has never run a `process_projectfile` job that resulted in `SUCCESS` status.
 - Some of the project layers are inaccessible from QFieldCloud.